djhmateer/djhmateer.github.io/_posts/2020-11-19-linear regression.md

 ---
 layout: post
-title: Linear Regresssion
+title: Linear Regresssion with R
-description:
+description: Using a straight line linear regression we will explore data, construct a model, diagnose and evaluate.
+Notes from a course.
-menu: review
+# menu: review
 categories: R Statistics
 published: true
 comments: false
-sitemap: false
+sitemap: true
-image: /assets/2020-10-27/davemateer.jpg
+# image: /assets/2020-10-27/davemateer.jpg
 ---

 <!-- [![alt text](/assets/2020-10-12/db.jpg "Db from Caspar Camille Rubin on Unsplash")](https://unsplash.com/@casparrubin) -->

-[R and Tidyverse Beginners Guide](/2020/11/18/xr-with-tidyverse-beginners-guide) is my previous article to this
+[R and Tidyverse Beginners Guide](/2020/11/18/r-with-tidyverse-beginners-guide) is my previous article.

-This article in on Linear Regression.

-There may be articles in the future here on

-- 5 Multiple Regression
-- 6 ANCOVA
-- 7 Generalised
-- 8 Mixed

 Essentially these are findings on a Statistics course I did which is geared towards biological scientists.
 The joy of finding things out and exploring something different..

-I wonder what practical use it can be for me as a SaaS owner
+These are my notes up to the point I got lost!

+There ~~may be~~ wont be articles in the future here on (an area I don't need to know about, but looks fascinating)

+- Multiple Regression
+- ANCOVA
+- Generalised
+- Mixed

-Like any other discipline there are a lot of terms, which I'm going to try to define, and go slowly.
+Like any other discipline there are a lot of terms, which I'm going to try to define, and will go through slowly.

 ## Univariate Linear Regression